Chat now! We're online and 'hair' to help.

 The wrong kind of shampoo can cause your hair more harm than good.

-While it's tempting to take advantage of the discount haircare in your local Coles, dropping a few extra dollars on salon-quality stuff could save you more than a few strands.
+While it's tempting to take advantage of the discount haircare in your local supermarket, dropping a few extra dollars on high quality stuff could save you more than a few strands.

 Drug store or supermarket shampoos are more often than not loaded with chemicals, including sulphate and paraffin, which can cause your tresses to become brittle and break.